imanuelr/sch3lp.github.io/_posts/2015-01-22-how-to-run-a-responsibility-process-retrospective.md

 On a whiteboard or whatever, list the teammembers, a hits column and a misses column.
 When a person noticed that they were in a certain phase when they said/did something, they can mark it as *"hit"*.
 If they notice it after they said/did something or someone else notices it afterwards, it counts as a *"miss"*.

 This might work against you if some teammembers are likely to game the system.
-It's fun to then ask them, while pointing at the posters you hung up, out of which phase in the [Responsibility Process](http://www.christopheravery.com/responsibility-process) they're acting the way they are. :)
+It's fun to then ask them, while pointing at the posters you hung up, out of which phase in [The Responsibility Process™](http://www.christopheravery.com/responsibility-process) they're acting the way they are. :)